IBM/vscode-ibmi-projectexplorer/docs/pages/ibm-i-projects/iproj-json.md

 ### setIBMiEnvCmd

 List of CL commands to be executed whenever this project connects to the IBM i (typically this involves LIBL, ENVVAR and iASP setup).
+While these commands will configure the build and compile environment, due to limitations in the way that `Code for IBM i` is architected they will not impact the LIBL shown in the Project Explorer UI.

 ### includePath

 Directories to be searched for includes/copy file (can contain references to named directories).